Bakhu Bike I

-Bakhu Bike I or Pahu Bike (1834—1834) was the daughter of Umma Khan V and the wife of Sultan Ahmed Khan.
+Bakhu Bike I or Pahu Bike (died August 1834) was the daughter of Umma Khan V and the wife of Sultan Ahmed Khan.
 She was one of the very few women known to have had influence over the affairs of the state in the Avar Khanate.

 Biography

 Early years

 She was born in the village of Khunzakh in the family of Umma Khan V of Avar and his wife Khistaman.
 Soon, Bakhu Bike married Sultan Ahmed, a nobleman from the clan of shamkhals of Tarki.
 Her father had no sons and when there were no pretenders to rule after his death in 1801, Bakhu Bike convinced the nobility to support her husband.
 In 1823, her husband Sultan Ahmed died.
 Their children were still very young and therefore Bakhu Bike was forced to take over the government.
-Unlike her father, she did not seek to unleash wars continued her course for Russian citizenship, successfully defended the khanate from the murids, and preferred to resolve controversial cases by advantageous marriages for which she was often credited with intrigue.
+Unlike her father, she did not seek to unleash wars, continued her course for Russian citizenship, successfully defended the Khanate from the murids, and preferred to resolve controversial cases by advantageous marriages, for which she was often credited with intrigue.